Video Book Review #1: Every Thought Captive by Richard Pratt:

 This establishes a poor foundation for how children are to be viewed in the sight of God.
 In this system, parents play a role of redeemer until the child reaches a certain age when he is awakened to his own sin.
 Necessarily, the laws for training children at times seem to be laws that substitute the atoning death of Christ and justification by faith in Him.
 It is not uncommon then that some have accused the Pearl’s of espousing a form of behaviorism.

-With so many doctrinal concerns, but yet with some very helpful practical suggestions, I would strongly caution readers.
-I caution them to be very aware of what kind of children you want to rear.
+With so many doctrinal concerns, but yet with some helpful practical suggestions, I would strongly caution readers.
+I caution them to be very aware of what kind of children they want to rear.
 If you think that you can replace all the theological errors with a more biblical theology while keeping and preserving some of their helpful and practical ideas on child-rearing, then you are seeking a cumbersome task.
 My other note would be that not everyone has the time and energy to invest in de-theologizing their children from this material.
 My general advice is that if you are looking for a parenting model that embraces courtship, creativity, discipline, obedience; that refuses to succumb to the world’s ways of parenting and who embraces a full-orbed Christian experience, then I think I can recommend other authors.

 A strange title for Amish-oriented people.